2i2c-org/infrastructure/helm-charts/aws-ce-grafana-backend/mounted-files/README.md

 ### Testing Python changes in k8s

-This is currently being developed in the openscapes cluster.
+This was initially developed in the openscapes cluster.
 It depends on a k8s ServiceAccount coupled to an IAM Role there as well.

 The image shouldn't need to be rebuilt unless additional dependencies needs to